Ingredient Handling: Generating Consistency

 While Shick has virtually completed its installations at the plant, it will be working with the bakery to ensure smooth startups as the new lines go into operation later this year and early next year, according to Mr. Fischer.

-ENERGY EFFICIENCY.
-One of the qualities Shick brings to projects such as those above is out-of-the-box thinking, Mr. Fischer said.
-"Customers want to produce more batches and have flexibility for different products," he explained.
-"They have limited space available and want to minimize manpower.
+One of the qualities Shick brings to projects such as those above is out-of-thebox thinking, Mr. Fischer said.
+“Customers want to produce more batches and have flexibility for different products,” he explained.
+“They have limited space available and want to minimize manpower.
 Our customers have short implementation windows and want to automate as many ingredients as possible.
 As a result, we have brought different system designs to the industry to support our customers’ focuses.
-This means a departure from a more straightforward approach to a complex design to accomplish all the process needs."
+This means a departure from a more straightforward approach to a complex design to accomplish all the process needs.”

 In addition, the ingredient handling company has expanded its process controls to accommodate bakeries, according to Mr. Fischer.
 “Recipe management, lot tracking and batch scheduling are all areas that have expanded to support a customer’s process requirements,” he said.
 “Interfacing with other vendors’ equipment, existing or new, is an area that must be considered.”